Kids Baking Championship: Episodes

+Specials

 Kids Halloween Baking Championship

 A special Halloween edition aired October 5, 2016.
 Food Network chef Duff Goldman and actress Alison Sweeney served at the competition as judges.
-The contestants were four child bakers who had previously competed on Kids Baking Championship.
+The contestants were four child bakers who previously competed on Kids Baking Championship.

 Contestants

+Seasonal specials

+Beginning in 2019, Kids Baking Championship produced additional holiday-themed specials with returning contestants from previous seasons.
+In each special, the winner is awarded a prize package of baking equipment valued at $10,000.